Fariha-alam-mozumder/Project/README.md

 cases, their families lose them.
 But in both cases, they become so lonely that sometimes, the loneliness becomes more painful then arthritis.
 The most precious thing can be given to them is our time, making them feel like home.
-With this motive , we are here with “SilverConnect”, a nonprofit volunteered organization to listen to our senior citizens.
+With this motive , we are here with “SilverConnect”, a nonprofit volunteered organization to listen to our senior citizens.
 We are here to provide them little things to bring smile to them.